thomasschiet/quantum-entanglement-distillation/readme.md

 - Parallelize code to run it on Amazon

 ## k-extentions
-The code for the k-extentions is currently written in MATLAB, but will be ported to Julia soon.
+To run a single extension the function `PPTprogrammeNoTwirling1Ext` is available and can be seen in `lib/k-ext.jl`.
+It takes about 5-10 minutes to run.

 ## Purity enforcing SDPs